anupj/cta-study-material/things-you-must-know.md

 # Platform
 * How does sharing work in the platform and give an example.
 * How does selectiveness work and give an example.
+* Order of execution of things within a transaction.

 # SSO Flows
 You must be able to draw all the following flows, with swimlanes diagrams.